ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     Much like **SHAKEITER**, the presence of this keyword overrides the convergence criteria on the force, and instead runs for the number of iterations specified here.
     Note: A SOFTEXIT is also an option in this method.

+**SPINORBS**
+    Default=.false.
+    This option ensures that spin orbitals are used in the rotation - as is required for open shell systems for example.
+    IF UHF=.true. is present in the FCIDUMP file, this will be turned on automatically, but in special cases where this is not present and we still want to use spin orbitals, this keyword should be used.

 **SEPARATEOCCVIRT**
     If present, this keyword separates the orbitals into occupied and virtual and does not